ryanq47/CS-EXTC2-NTP/README.md

 ### Beacon Loop:
 ---
 1. Client reads beacon data from the named pipe.
-2. Client sends a packet with a `sizePacket` extension, which contains the size of the data retreived from the beacon.
+2. Client sends a packet with a `sizePacket` extension, which contains the size of the data retrieved from the beacon.
 3. Controller responds with `sizePacketAcknowledge`
 4. Client then initiates chunking by iterating over the beacon data size, sending chunks with `dataForTeamserver` extensions until the entire beacon data has been sent to the Controller
 5. Controller sends `sizePacketAcknowledge` each chunked packet to signify it made it.